amardeep-singh-chauhan/Interview-Ques-JS/README.md

-# Interview-Ques-JS (Optimized Solution from AI also)
+# Interview-Ques-JS (Includes Optimized Solution from AI)

 This repo contains the solution for these interview questions.